Skip to main content

 Q: What is the best way to protect a leather couch long-term?

 Keep the couch away from direct sunlight and heat sources, which dry out the leather and cause fading and cracking.
-Condition regularly.
+Condition regularly - every three to six months, or more frequently in air-conditioned or heated rooms.
 Address spills immediately.
 Book professional cleaning annually.
 These steps together are the most effective long-term protection strategy.

 For professional leather couch cleaning and conditioning services in Melbourne, contact Total Cleaning Melbourne today.
 Our team brings the expertise needed to care for your most valuable furniture pieces properly.